Richard Blackwell: Personal life

 Blackwell lived in the Hancock Park enclave of Los Angeles with his partner of 60 years, Robert Spencer.
 In 1964, they rented their home to The Beatles for the English band's first visit to the city.
 It was leaked to the media, however; and the group made other arrangements.
 He was also an artist known for his avant-garde, and he published several editions of his work, including his "Mother America" series.

 In 2001, Blackwell was diagnosed with Bell's palsy, which causes limited to severe paralysis of facial muscles and can affect eyesight as well.
 If treated in time, it is completely curable; however, if not treated it can have life lasting effects.
 Blackwell was unable to unveil the 2000 list at a live news conference for the first time in its 40-year history and remained out of the public eye for six months.
 He came back for the 2001 "Worst Dressed" and returned to a full, normal social life.

 Blackwell died in Los Angeles on October 19, 2008, of complications from an intestinal infection.

 In popular culture

-He was played by Harry Shearer on the May 20, 1995 episode of SCTV's, The Show Formerly Known as The Martin Short Show.
+He was played by Harry Shearer on May 20, 1995, on 'The Show Formerly Known as The Martin Short Show'.